Skip to Content

 Friday 14th of June 2024

-We’ve carried a grill similar to the Endless Voyage since our pop up days.
+We’ve carried a folding grill since our pop up days.
 One word of caution.
-The legs don’t lock on ours so you have to be careful not to knock them inward and send you dinner into the fire.
-Hopefully this new one won’t have that problem.
+The legs don’t lock on ours, so you have to be careful not to knock them inward and send your dinner into the fire.
+Hopefully these ones won’t have that problem.